fedora-infra/python-fedora/doc/service.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Avoids special casing for error handlers (See below)
-* Separates URLs that you intend users to grab json data from URLs where you
+* Separates URLs that you intend users to grab JSON data from URLs where you
   only want to display html.
-* Allows the URLs that support json to concentrate on trimming the size of the
+* Allows the URLs that support JSON to concentrate on trimming the size of the
   data sent while URLs that only return html can return whole objects.
 * Organization can be better if you don't have to include all of the pages
   that may only be useful for user interface elements.

-Personal use has found that allowing json requests on one controller method
+Personal use has found that allowing JSON requests on one controller method
 works well for cases where you want the user to get data and for traditional
 form based user interaction.
 AJAX requests have been better served via
 dedicated methods.